TaSigmund/interactive-form-v2/README.md

 an error message appears.
-There is live feedback for the name and e-mail field once they lose focus and for the credit card information as the user types.
+There is live feedback for the name and e-mail field once they lose focus and for the credit card information and the e-mail field as the user types.
 Selection options are filtered based on previous selection.